Heo Young-saeng: 2013–2014: Summer Snow musical, music expansion and military service

 Together with Bada, Bobby Kim, and Jeon Soo-kyung, Heo was invited to be a guest judge on MBC's Birth of A Great Star 3 in January.
 He was also invited to do a collaboration with Lee Jung Bong later on.
 They produced a duet song named "Goodbye My Love", which was released on January 31.
 During this time, he was already preparing for his upcoming third mini album.
 His company also confirmed through their website on February 14 that Heo was to join the cast of Summer Snow musical, originated from a Japanese Drama, to be held in April in Osaka, Japan, and at the end of May to June in Tokyo, Japan.
 They had a press conference on February 20 held in Tokyo.

 On March 18, he released his third mini album Life containing four songs, including his music video entitled "The Art of Seduction".
 After his album promotions, he left to Japan and started his Summer Snow musical.
 He played the role of Tachibana Seiji, a young doctor who has a one-sided love to his patient, Katase Yuki.

 On May 29, news was spreading that Heo planned to enlist for his mandatory military service in November.
 According to one of B2M Entertainment's representatives, he planned to enlist by the end of 2013 upon receiving a draft notice.
 At the time, he already completed the checkup, and was found to be fit for active duty by the Office of Military Manpower Administration.

 During SS501's eight anniversary, Heo, along with the SS501 members posted one video of them celebrating and greeting their fans onto each of their own official YouTube accounts.
 Kim Hyun Joong was not able to be in the video at that time because he was filming for his variety show, Barefooted Friends.
-However, Kim Hyun Joong still talked about their anniversary on his Korea fan meeting entitled 2013 KHJ Show – Party People, held on the same day of their anniversary.

 During early June, Heo's Japan official website released tracks and information for his upcoming second Japanese album entitled Memories To You, which was released on July 3.
 The title is said to be Heo's memories shared with his fans.
 The album mainly consists of SS501 cover songs and rearranged tracks from his past albums, but there are also two new songs included.
 In addition, Heo's first solo composed song entitled "First Sky I've Ever Seen" (はじめて見る空だった), originally from Kokoro album, is also included in the album, totaling up to ten songs.
 A concert was held in Zepp Tokyo on July 11.